Program launch list

 Every time we launch a new program, we’re making a TON of assumptions.
 For example, we assume that entrepreneurs want loans.
 We assume that our borrowers will modify their behavior to receive loan forgiveness.
 It’s likely that most of our assumptions are incorrect — and more often than not, we don’t even recognize that we’re making assumptions.
 Before launching your program, document the assumptions you’re making.

-6) Program Evaluation
+6) Program Indicators

 7) Marketing Campaign